Asher-W/Asher-W.github.io/_posts/2025-07-22-Abundance.markdown

 >
 >It reads, even to us, as too simple.

 This book is meant to be read, and read by everyone.
-It is no coincidence that a book like this would started a movement.
+It is no coincidence that a book like this has started a movement.
 This article is, in now way, a proper replacement for the actual book.
 So if you're reading this (especially [you](https://j-nac.github.io/2025/05/30/potential-buffer-overflows.html)) please actually read the book.

 With that out of the way, lets begin.
 The book has five large sections plus an open and end.
 These are: Introduction, Grow, Build, Govern, Invent, Deploy, and Conclusion.
 From here till otherwise noted, the points are from the book, with editorializing by me.